lassemon/hatsuportal_old/README.md

 ## Running development environment

 - navigate to project root
-- run `sh install.sh` (installs node packages for all projects, _needed so that volume mount won't override projects and delete node_modules folders_)
+- run `sh install.sh` (installs node packages for all projects, _needed so that volume mount won't override projects and delete node_modules folders_ and runs `docker-compose up`)
-- run `docker-compose up -d`
 - (on windows run `docker-volume-watcher`, see http://blog.subjectify.us/miscellaneous/2017/04/24/docker-for-windows-watch-bindings.html for more info)
 - `http://localhost/docs/` should now answer with swagger documentation
 - `http://localhost:8080/` should now answer with PostgreSQL Adminer. (_see credentials from docker-compose.yml_)
 - `http://localhost` should now answer with React UI
-- DISCLAIMER: note that in the API project, nodemon only updates dependency changes trough the ./src/server.ts inclusion hierarchy (_see nodemon.json file_), but does not run for example commands like `tsoa swagger` or `tsoa routes`.
-To make sure all changes are deployed to server, run `npm run build`, `docker-compose down` and finally `docker-compose up` to generate all files and deploy them to the server.
+- **_DISCLAIMER: note that in the API project, nodemon only updates dependency changes trough the ./src/server.ts inclusion hierarchy (_see nodemon.json file_), but does not run for example commands like `tsoa swagger` or `tsoa routes`.
+To make sure all changes are deployed to server, run `yarn build`, `docker-compose down` and finally `docker-compose up` to generate all files and deploy them to the server._**

+## Destroying development environment

+- navigate to project root
+- run `sh uninstall.sh` (removes node_modules folders, kills and destroys all docker containers, deletes all images and removes all not used volumes.
+- **_DISLAIMER: If you have other docker projects on your machine, this will destroy them too!!_**

 ## Docker cheatsheet